Children of George Washington James (1869-1944) of Arcadia, Kansas and Emma M. Logston

 7. Melvin N. James: born November 11, 1923 in Miami, Ottawa County, Oklahoma;

 married February 2, 1947 to Billie Jean Epperson (1927–2009), daughter of Oscar Lee

-Epperson and Ludie Nell Ketchum; died November 11, 2013 (aged
+Epperson (1900-1997) and Ludie Nell Ketchum (1897-1983); died November 11, 2013 (aged

 90) in Chelsea, Rogers County, Oklahoma; buried at White Oak Cemetery, White Oak,

 Craig County, Oklahoma; known children include: Nicky Denise James, Dennis Bradley

 James, Graham Brent James and Lindley Chris James.

-8. Lee “PeeWee” Vern James: born March 10, 1927; married Patsy Brannon;
+8. Lee “PeeWee” Vern James: born March 10, 1927; married Patsy Brannon (1931-1997);

 died January 25, 2000 (aged 72); buried at Memorial Gardens, Grand Junction, Mesa